ROCm/ROCmValidationSuite/docs/ug1main.md

 high-performance/AI/ML computing environment.
 RVS is enabled using the ROCm software stack on a compatible software and hardware platform.

-The RVS is a collection of tests, benchmarks and qualification tools each targeting a specific sub-system of the ROCm platform.
-All of the tools are implemented in software and share a common command line interface.
+RVS is a collection of tests, benchmarks, and qualification tools each targeting a specific sub-system of the ROCm platform.
+The tools are implemented in software and share a common command line interface.
 Each set of tests are implemented in a “module” which is a library encapsulating the functionality specific to the tool.
 The CLI can specify the directory containing